 Can you drive to work in the latter stages of pregnancy?

 Driving to work is of greater concern than working, in some cases.
 The distance between the steering wheel and your abdomen will shrink during pregnancy.
 By the latter stages of pregnancy, the seatbelt does not fit correctly and the space between the steering wheel and your abdomen may disappear altogether.
 In this case, it is safer to have someone else drive you to work rather than driving yourself.

 Can you telecommute?

 Telecommuting options are more plentiful today than just five years ago.
 Many companies encourage employees to telecommute one or two days a week to cut down on office costs.
-If your company supports telecommuting, ask about working from home a week or two before your due date.
+If your company supports telecommuting, ask about working from home during the week or two before your due date.
 As long as you are logging hours, you will not be using up much-needed maternity leave.

 Working during pregnancy is a responsibility some moms must face.
 If your family depends on your income, leaving work early to prepare for the baby may not be an option.
 As long as your pregnancy is not high-risk and you are in good overall health, you should have no problem continuing to work for as long as you desire until the baby is born.